-2. At the South Ashburnham termination of the current Rail Trail, the ultimate goal is to connect the Ashburnham Rail Trail to the North Central Pathway of greater Gardner and Winchendon via the abandoned Cheshire Branch of the former Boston & Maine Railroad.
-With this connection, Ashburnham
+2. Bridge over Whitney Pond - At the South Ashburnham termination of the current Rail Trail, the goal is to connect the Ashburnham Rail Trail to the North Central Pathway of Greater Gardner and Winchendon via the abandoned Cheshire Branch of the former Boston & Maine Railroad.
+With this connection, Ashburnham would be a major entryway to a tri-state network of rail trails.

-Progress on the 2.5-mile section of the trail has been difficult, slow and expensive.
-However, the piece described above is vital to the overall goal of the ART, Inc. and Ashburnham's future economic development.

-To date, the Town has acquired ownership and/or rights to the majority of segments that comprise the Rail Trail.
-In 2007 and with support of Ashburnham residents at Town Meeting, a 25% Design Plan Technical Proposal was completed for one section of the Rail Trail and an application for an Abbreviated Notice of Resource Area Delineation was submitted to the Ashburnham Conservation Commission.
-To move the project forward, the Department of Transportation must deem the project viable.
-If so, the Town must complete 100% of the design plan for the entire 2.5-mile route before receiving state funding to complete the project.
+Progress on the 2.5-mile section of the trail has been difficult, slow, and will be expensive.
+However, the project is vital to Ashburnham's future economic development.
+To date, the Town has acquired ownership and/or rights to most segments that comprise the Rail Trail.
+In 2007 and with support of Ashburnham residents at Town Meeting, a 25% Design Plan was completed for the Rail Trail and an application for an Abbreviated Notice of Resource Area Delineation was submitted to the Ashburnham Conservation Commission.
+In 2022, MassDOT expressed an interest in linking the Rail Trail segment from downtown Ashburnham and Turnpike Rd. to the Rte.
+101S TIP multi-use path.
+The Town must complete 100% of the design plan between Williams and Turnpike Rd., which includes a bridge before possibly receiving state funding to complete the project segment.